-Most people understand increasing the level of collaboration as an ability to provide more efficient and better service levels to municipal ratepayers in the region.
+Most people understand increasing the level of collaboration as an ability to provide more efficient and better service levels to municipal ratepayers in the larger regional municipality.
 However, while some services can possibly be provided solely in a single municipality the increased opportunity in working together is also recognized in increased economies of scale, sustainability of some services, quality of services and efficiency in delivery.
 In other words, dovetailing the individual characteristics of the municipalities creates expanded resources and advances quality of life opportunities to the people in the region.
 The image of "two municipalities - one purpose" describes the philosophy of the two Councils.

-The two municipalities are committed to identify current and future issues where joint benefits may be realized through more formalized and rigorous processes and cooperation.
-Examples are evident in servicing areas such as planning, economic development and creating a complete region that is attractive for people to live, work and play.
+The two municipalities are committed to identify current and future issues where joint benefits may be realized through more formalized discussions, processes and cooperation in relation to emergency management, environmental stewardship, planning, recreation, and seniors care to foster a region that is attractive for people to live, work and play.

-As the Provincial Government seeks to encourage regional thinking, The Municipality of Crowsnest Pass and the Municipal District of Pincher Creek are well placed to lead pro-actively through the creation of this Intermunicipal Collaboration Framework Agreement.
+As the Provincial Government seeks to encourage regional thinking, the Municipality of Crowsnest Pass and Municipal District of Ranchland No. 66 are well placed to lead proactively through the creation of this Intermunicipal Collaboration Framework Agreement.